BlockGraph#

 Returns:

-The edge between the two positions.
+The pipe between the two positions.

 Raises: